-In these reales.
-Act means Local Government Act 2020 Advisory Committee means a committee established by the Council, that provides advice to - (a) the Council; or (b) a member of Council staff who has been delegated a power, duty or function of the Council; and which is not a Delegated Committee or Community Asset Committee.
-Agenda means a document containing the date, time and place of a Meeting and a list of business to be transacted at the Meeting.
-Audit and Risk Committee means the Audit and Risk Committee established by a Council under section 53.
-Authorised Officer has the same meaning as in the Local Government Act 1989.
+In these Rules: Act means Local Government Act 2020 Advisory Committee means a committee established by the Council, that provides advic to - $\ensuremath{}$ e (a) the Council; or (b) a member of Council staff who has been delegated a powe duty or function of the Council; ŧr, and which is not a Delegated Committee or Community Asset Committee.
+Agenda means a document containing the date, time and place of a Meetin and a list of business to be transacted at the Meeting. ıg Attend attending and in attendance include attend, attending or in attendance by electronic means.
+Audit and Risk Committee means the Audit and Risk Committee established by a Council und section 53. ler Authorised Officer has the same meaning as in the Local Government Act 1989.
 Chairperson means the Chairperson of a Meeting and includes an acting, temporary and substitute Chairperson.
-Chamber means any room where the Council holds a Council Meeting.
-Chief Executive Officer means the person occupying the office of Chief Executive Officer of Council, and includes a person acting in that office.
-Committee Meeting means a Meeting of a Delegated Committee.
-Common Seal means the common seal of Council.
-Council means Bayside City Council.
-Councillor means a Councillor of Council.
-Council Meeting means a Meeting of the Council convened in accordance with these Governance Rules and includes a scheduled (fixed) Meeting and unscheduled (Special Council) Meeting.
+Chamber temporary and substitute Chairperson. means any room where the Council holds a Council Meeting.
+Chamber Chief Executive Officer of - means any room where the Council holds a Council Meeting. means the person occupying the office of Chief Executive Officer o of Chief Executive Officer means any room where the Council holds a Council Meeting. means the person occupying the office of Chief Executive Officer o Council, and includes a person acting in that office. of Chief Executive Officer Committee Meeting means any room where the Council holds a Council Meeting. means the person occupying the office of Chief Executive Officer o Council, and includes a person acting in that office. means a Meeting of a Delegated Committee. of